Presidency of William McKinley: Assassination

 The president's personal secretary, George Cortelyou, became concerned with the president's security after several assassinations by anarchists in Europe, including the assassination of King Umberto I of Italy in 1900.
 Cortelyou twice tried to remove a public reception from the president's visit to the Pan-American Exposition in Buffalo, New York in September 1901, but McKinley refused to cancel the appearance, as he enjoyed meeting with the public.
 On September 5, the president delivered his address at the Pan-American Exposition before a crowd of some 50,000 people.
 In the speech, which indicated McKinley's second term plans, the president urged reciprocity treaties with other nations to assure American manufacturers access to foreign markets.
 After the speech, McKinley shook hands with a long line of visitors, which included anarchist Leon Czolgosz.
 Inspired by a speech delivered by Emma Goldman, Czolgosz had come to the exposition with the intention of assassinating McKinley.
 Czolgosz concealed a gun in his handkerchief, and, when he reached the head of the line, shot McKinley twice in the abdomen.
 McKinley was taken to the exposition aid station, where the doctor was unable to locate the second bullet.

 In the days after the shooting McKinley appeared to improve, and doctors issued increasingly optimistic bulletins.
 Members of the Cabinet, who had rushed to Buffalo on hearing the news, dispersed; Vice President Roosevelt departed on a camping trip to the Adirondacks.
 However, unknown to the doctors, the gangrene that would kill McKinley was growing on the walls of his stomach, slowly poisoning his blood.
 On the morning of September 13, McKinley took a turn for the worse, and at 2:15 a.m. on September 14, President McKinley died.
 Theodore Roosevelt had rushed back and took the oath of office as president in Buffalo.
-Czolgosz, put on trial for murder nine days after McKinley's death, was found guilty, sentenced to death on September 26, and executed by electric chair on October 29, 1901.
+Czolgosz, put on trial for murder nine days after McKinley's death, was found guilty and executed by electric chair on October 29, 1901.

 Gould reports, "the nation experienced a wave of genuine grief at the news of McKinley's passing."
 The stock market, faced with sudden uncertainty, suffered a steep decline—almost unnoticed in the mourning.
 The nation focused its attention on the casket that made its way by train, first to Washington, where it lay in state in the Capitol, and then to McKinley's hometown of Canton.
 A hundred thousand people passed by the open casket in the Capitol Rotunda, many having waited hours in the rain; in Canton, an equal number did the same at the Stark County Courthouse on September 18.
 The following day, a funeral service was held at the First Methodist Church; the casket was then sealed and taken to the McKinley house, where relatives paid their final respects.
 It was then transported to the receiving vault at West Lawn Cemetery in Canton, to await the construction of the memorial to McKinley that was already being planned.